mmcnicol/presentations/tech-lead/people-management.md

 aka interpersonal processes

-* turning the people into a team
+* turning people into a team
 * motivation and confidence building
 * building their skills and careers
 * mentorship